CSCI-4611-Spring-2024/Assignments/Assignment-1/README.md

 ## Building and Deploying to GitHub Pages

-When you have finished the assignment, you will need to run the following command to generate a build:
+When you have finished the assignment, you should complete the missing information in your `README.md` file.
+Then, will need to run the following command to generate a build:

 ```
 npm run build